How Women's World Cup quarter-finalists shape up

 The big boost for them as they head deeper into the tournament is the return to fitness of star player Sam Kerr, who played her first minutes of the World Cup when she came on as a second-half substitute against Denmark.

-Former England and Arsenal defender Alex Scott on BBC One: "Australia have the momentum, and there are plenty of positive to take from that game [against Denmark].
+Former England and Arsenal defender Alex Scott on BBC One: "Australia have the momentum, and there are plenty of positives to take from that game [against Denmark].

-"The main one is the poster girl Sam Kerr got minutes ahead of the next game."
+"The main one is that Sam Kerr got minutes ahead of the next game."

 Key stat: Australia have kept a clean sheet in consecutive Fifa Women's World Cup matches for the first time, after 30 games in the competition.
-They have kept more clean sheets at this edition (3) than they had managed across their previous seven participations combined (2 in 26 games).
+They have kept more clean sheets at this tournament (three) than they had managed across their previous seven World Cups combined (two in 26 games).

 Colombia